pawl/awesome-etl/README.md

 * [Cloud Data Fusion](https://cloud.google.com/data-fusion) - "Fully managed, cloud-native data integration platform."
 * [Stitch](https://www.stitchdata.com/) - "Stitch is a cloud-first, open source platform for rapidly moving data.
 A simple, powerful ETL service, Stitch connects to all your data sources – from databases like MySQL and MongoDB, to SaaS applications like Salesforce and Zendesk – and replicates that data to a destination of your choosing."
 * [Hevo](https://hevodata.com/) - Hevo is a Fully Automated, No-code Data Pipeline Platform that supports 150+ ready-to-use integrations across Databases, SaaS Applications, Cloud Storage, SDKs, and Streaming Services.
+* [Substation](https://github.com/brexhq/substation) - Substation is a cloud native data pipeline and transformation toolkit written in Go.

 ## Big Data (Hadoop Stack)
 * [Pig](https://pig.apache.org/) - "a platform for analyzing large data sets that consists of a high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs."